 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Diego and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of San Diego rent prices in the chart below.

-San Diego rent prices decreased over the last month.
-From March to April, the city experienced a 0.0% decrease for the price of a one-bedroom apartment.
-The rent price for a San Diego one-bedroom apartments currently stands at $1,794.0.
+San Diego rent prices increased over the last month.
+From April to May, the city experienced a 0.61% increase for the price of a one-bedroom apartment.
+The rent price for a San Diego one-bedroom apartments currently stands at $1,805.0.

-Rent prices have decreased in San Diego over the last month.
+Rent prices have increased in San Diego over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the San Diego suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 5 of the San Diego suburbs increased last month.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in El Cajon, CA, La Mesa, CA, Escondido, CA .
+Rent increased in El Cajon, CA, Imperial Beach, CA, La Mesa, CA, Escondido, CA, San Marcos, CA .

 1 suburb is currently priced higher than the city of San Diego.

-Rent growth in San Diego over the past year has been declining.
+Rent growth in San Diego over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, San Diego rent prices appear to be relatively affordable for local residents.

 The price for a San Diego one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.